Co-evolving dynamic networks

 In trying to understand models where vertices try to game search engines and attempt to increase their popularity by connecting to popular existing vertices in the system, one natural approach is via preferential attachment models where attractiveness of existing vertices is measured by their PageRank score (a global, as opposed to more local degree-only based attachment schemes). \chnr{The probabilisitic models of network evolution that at first sight seem to need global information on the network, but then have equivalent representations as local exploration schemes, has inspired a large body of work especially in statistical physics, under the general area of \emph{network growth with redirection} \cites{ben2010random,vazquez2003growing,krapivsky2005network,PhysRevE.70.056107,gabel2013highly,gabel2013sublinear,krapvisky2023magic,krapivsky2017emergent}.}

-We emphasize here that the proposed models cover a much larger variety of co-evolving network dynamics than the three mentioned above.
-In practice, $\vp$ can be appropriately chosen according to the observed network dynamics and our results apply to all such models.

 \begin{defn}[PageRank scores] For a directed graph $\cG = (\cV, \cE)$, the PageRank scores of vertices $v\in \cV$ with damping factor $c$, is the stationary distribution $(\fR_{v,c}: v\in \cG)$ of the following random walk.
 At each step, with probability $c$, follow an outgoing edge (uniform amongst available choices) from the current location in the graph while, with probability $1-c$, restart at a uniformly selected vertex in the entire graph.
 These scores are given by the linear system of equations: